 - scissors or pliers

-After testing our markers and setting the good ones aside, the hooligans sorted the dry markers into groups of similar colours.
+Then we set aside the good ones and sorted the dry markers into groups of similar colours.
 We ended up with 6 piles:

 I set out six glass jars, and the four year old poured a bit of water into each jar.

-Next, the hooligans dropped the markers in to the water.
+Next, the hooligans placed the markers, tips down, into the water.

 What if some of the water evaporates?

 At this point, if you want, you can call it a day, and use your paint as is.
-I wasn’t about to stop here though; I wanted to get every last bit of ink out of those markers!
+This is where the extra effort comes in if you want to get eve more ink out of the markers.

-*This next bit can get a little messy, so place everything in the sink work in the sink or on top of an old towel.
+This next bit can get a little messy, so place everything in the sink, and work from there, or, if you’re working on a countertop or table, place everything on an old towel.